Georgia DNP Programs - 2020 Rankings

 If you are an MSN graduate then by completing this post-MSN DNP you will not only gain the most advanced nursing knowledge but you will be in a position to transform and improve healthcare for a global population.
 This program is open to nurse practitioners, nurse anesthetists, nurse midwives, and clinical nurse specialists.
 The 37-credit curriculum is offered online and mainly focuses on developing clinical expertise and leadership skills to help you to proficiently play the role of a nurse clinician.
-On the other hand, if you are already holding a leadership position in nursing and are in-line for a promotion, you can consider the Nurse Executive DNP program that aims towards producing future nurse executives who not only possess the business acumen but also understand the global healthcare environment.
+On the other hand, if you are already holding a leadership position in nursing and are in-line for a promotion, you can consider the Nurse Executive DNP training that aims towards producing future nurse executives who not only possess the business acumen but also understand the global healthcare environment.
 To be eligible for this program you must have either completed an MSN or a BSN with a master’s in a non-nursing field.

 Programs Offered: DNP

 Mercer University offers evidence-based DNP programs in Georgia that are grounded in faith-based values of service to humanity.
 With online asynchronous and synchronous classes, DNP students enjoy considerable flexibility that allows them to continue working while pursuing this advanced degree.
 To encourage eligible students, just like other well-known Doctor of Nursing Practice programs, the college also offers merit-based financial support, so if you fulfill the eligibility criteria, you may, well end up saving some good amount of money on tuition costs.